nhaliday/lloyd/roompicks/roompicks.md

     sufficient confidence from the dean(s) of their return as a student for the following term (see Article I of the Constitution for how these people may reinstate membership).
-j.
-Screwed-over - the state of a senior (SR) who has entered roompicks the
-    past two years and not received a room either time.
-h.
-SR-picked, JR-picked, SO-picked room - a C-picked room
-    is a room picked by a member of class C.

 <div class="bylawheading">